🧘 Curs nou de Abheda Yoga

 However, on their way to realization starting from one of the Ashtanga stages they will manifest, in reality, all the ashtanga yoga stages, but less obvious and imprinted by the stage for have a great affinity.

-However, it is better to understand Astanga yoga as 8 stages that are taken in the process of transcending limitations and achieving the state of full freedom, consciousness and happiness (samadhi) which is the ultimate goal in yoga.
+However, it is better to understand Astanga yoga as 8 steps that are taken in the process of transcending limitations and attaining the state of full freedom, consciousness and happiness (samadhi) which is the ultimate goal in yoga.

-We will discover them present both in Hatha Yoga (yoga that starts mainly from the physical body following more plpable results and more desired by people) and in almost any form of meditation (an approach that is more refined and deeper).
+We will discover them present both in Hatha Yoga (yoga that starts mainly from the physical body aiming for more plable and desired results by people) and in almost any form of meditation (an approach that is more refined and profound).

 – ahimsa (non-violence)

-– satya (do not say what you know is a lie)
+– satya (not to tell what you know to be a lie)

 – asteya (non-theft),